shdwp/osavr/References/tech.md

 beam horizontal 0.17-0.24, vert 0.13 - 0.17
-two beam types - ultranarrow and wide (1st used when tracking and 2st used for target capture) not available when moving
+two beam types - ultranarrow and wide (1st used when tracking and 2st used for target capture) not available when moving target gate 1.5km
+SHT->SDC - decides what to amplify on the scope - all of it or 1.5 tgate max azimuth rate 30deg/s (0.6 per 20ms), elevation = 15deg/s (0.3 per 20ms)